najoan125/FileUtils/README.md

 }
 ```

+## Use FileDownload instance
+You can see a demo source [here](https://github.com/najoan125/FileUtils/blob/master/src/test/java/FileDownloadTest.java)

 ## Editing
 This source is licensed under the **MIT license**.
 Modify or distribute as you like, **but be sure to cite the source!**